 But was it too good to be true?
 Apparently, Lindsay had some doubts.

 “She said ‘Daddy, there’s something weird I’m sensing about this,’ and I said, ‘Well what’s going on honey?’
 And she said ‘Well, the woman sounded weird.'”

 Not at the company number on her brochures, but on her personal cell phone.

 “‘And they gave me the name of one of my clients, and said that client had given them my name,'” said Jeff.
 “I said ‘Well, call your client,’ she said ‘I did.
 They were out of town.’
 Convenient.”
-(There were reports that Lindsay did not have the referral name.
-When she asked the mystery couple the name they said “a friend.”
-It’s possible Lindsay told her Dad she got the name just to stop him from worrying.)
+(It was determined by reliable sources that the referral client story is false.)

 It wasn’t enough for Lindsay to back out of the deal, but according to her dad, she did want backup.